msadoon/native-app-dev-2024-06_ms/README.md

 -----------
 For this project, you can use any one of:

- - Android + Java
+ - Android
- - Android + Kotlin
+   - Kotlin or Java
+   - XML layouts or Jetpack Compose
- - iOS + SwiftUI
+ - iOS
- - iOS + Objective-C
+   - Swift or Objective-C
+   - SwiftUI or Storyboards

 There are blank projects created in the `android/` and `ios/` folders.
 Please start with one of the blank projects using Android Studio or Xcode.